ro-sanda/Z--explorer-2.0/README.md

-For more information, please visit the associated publication <a href="https://arxiv.org/pdf/2109.13194.pdf" target=newwindow >*"Z'-explorer 2.0: reconnoitering the dark matter landscape".* </a>
+For more information, please visit the associated publication <a href="https://arxiv.org/pdf/2109.13194.pdf" target=newwindow >*"Z'-explorer 2.0: reconnoitering the dark matter landscape"* </a>.